 Return to the Empire Hotel and Country Club for the night. [includes breakfast, lunch, bottled water, afternoon tea and dinner]

 Today you will be taken on a full day tour of the sights which the capital of Brunei has to offer.
 This tour will introduce you to the nation, its history and the significant cultural, leadership and religious influences.

-Led by a Western guide with many years living in Brunei and Borneo, the tour is designed to give interested visitors an insight into the unique, intriguing and remarkable qualities that give Brunei its national character, and also make living here so different to Brunei's adjoining neighbours of Sabah and Sarawak.
+The tour is designed to give interested visitors an insight into the unique, intriguing and remarkable qualities that give Brunei its national character, and also make living here so different to Brunei's adjoining neighbours of Sabah and Sarawak.

 Brunei is a country without equal.
 A small nation governed by the longest serving family monarchy in the world and financially secure with its oil and gas resources.
 This independence helps guarantee lifestyle choices and a benevolent provision of public services, education and housing.

 With Malay traditions, Islamic religion and an international perspective, Brunei is a unique cultural blend aptly named the Abode of Peace.

 Despite a rapid launch into modern technologies and consumer-based commerce, Brunei has chosen to preserve many of its traditional practices in daily lifestyles.

 Call in at the impressive Jame'Asr Hassanil Bolkiah Mosque, an Islamic architectural gem (closed all day Thursday and until 16.30 hrs Friday), as well as the Palaces of both the current and previous Sultans.

 The Royal Regalia Centre, housing the royal ceremonial costumes gives an insight to the wealth of this oil rich and ancient sultanate.